haris-git/Android-Calculator/README.md

 ### How to make it work

-Create a new 'Empty Project' and just copy/paste the given code.
+Create a new 'Empty Project' and just copy/paste the given code into the proper file of your project.

 ## Authors